batermj/data_sciences_campaign/SystemArchitectures/ArchitectViews/README.md

 # Architect Views

-In this section, we share the architect views from From Omniscient Point of View to Domain Restricted(Specific) Point of View.
+In this section, we share the architect views from Omniscient Point of View to Domain Restricted(Specific) Point of View.

 + Distributed System
 + Web System